Booking Deposits / Payments / Cancellations etc

 • Rainbow trout dominated waterways open at the start of December.

 • Canterbury salmon spawning streams close either at the end of February or March, with the majority of the waters still remaining open until the end of April.
-A very limited number of mainly Rainbow trout dominated headwater rivers remain open during May, with only mainstream rivers and lakes remaining open to fish from June till the end of September to help protect spawning fish.
+A very limited number of mainly Rainbow trout dominated headwater rivers remain open during May, with afew mainstream rivers and lakes remaining open to fish from June till the end of September.

 When-is the best time of the year to fly fish in the South Island?